-Many people may not think of the Palmetto State when they think of cocaine trafficking, but the Low country has been a popular place to get high for some time.
+Many people may not think of South Carolina when they think of cocaine sales, possession or drug trafficking, but the ‘low country’ has been a popular place to get high for some time.
 South Carolina authorities crack down heavily on cocaine possession and sale so it’s a good idea to be aware of what exactly will get you into trouble, and what the possible penalties may be.
-Here are the basics of cocaine laws in South Carolina.
+Here are the basics of South Carolina cocaine laws as outlined by SC law and the South Carolina Controlled Substances Act.

 As a Schedule I narcotic, cocaine possession, sale, and trafficking is illegal in every state, though the specifics of cocaine laws may vary.
 As a felony crime in South Carolina, cocaine trafficking could mean up to 30 years in prison and a $200,000 fine.